 “Mom, let me help you with that.”
-Emma pushed back from the desk.
+She pushed back from the desk.
 “You don’t need to be on that stool.”

-She watched as her mother grabbed the oversized folder, sliding it closer to the edge and, as she recovered it from its resting place, she pulled it closer to her chest.
-As she stepped down from the stool, she inhaled deeply.
-Emma must have been holding her breath while watching her mother, as she exhaled heavily at the relief of seeing her mother back on the ground.
+Her mother reached for the bag, sliding it closer to the edge, and, as she recovered it from its resting place, she pulled it close to her chest.
+As she stepped from the stool, she inhaled deeply.
+Emma must have been holding her breath while watching as she exhaled heavily at the relief of seeing her mother back on the ground.

 “Mom, what is that?
 What was so important that you had to get up on that stool?
 You shouldn’t be climbing up there; you could have fallen.”

-Her mother looked to the folder and back to Emma.
+Her mother looked to the satchel and back to Emma.

 “Falling is the least of my worries, Em.”

-Emma grumbled under her breath, “yeah I can see that mom.”
+She grumbled under her breath, “Yeah I can see that mom.”

 Her mother scowled at her.